All Partners Access Network

-All Partners Access Network (APAN), formerly called Asia-Pacific Area Network, is a United States Department of Defense (USDOD) social networking website used for information sharing and collaboration.
-APAN is the premier collaboration enterprise for the USDOD.
-The APAN network of communities fosters multinational interaction and multilateral cooperation by allowing users to post multimedia and other content in blogs, wikis, forums, document libraries and media galleries.
-APAN is used for humanitarian assistance and disaster relief, exercise planning, conferences and work groups.
-APAN provides non-governmental organizations (NGOs) and U.S. partner nations who do not have access to traditional, closed USDOD networks with an unclassified tool to communicate.
+All Partners Access Network (APAN), formerly called Asia-Pacific Area Network, was a United States Department of Defense (USDOD) social networking website used for information sharing and collaboration.
+It operated from 1997 until its official decommissioning on October 29, 2025.
+APAN served as the premier collaboration enterprise for the USDOD.
+The APAN hosted a network of communities that supported multinational interaction and multilateral cooperation by enabling users to post multimedia and other content in blogs, wikis, forums, document libraries and media galleries.
+APAN was used for humanitarian assistance and disaster relief, exercise planning, conferences and work groups.
+APAN provided non-governmental organizations (NGOs) and U.S. partner nations who did not have access to traditional, closed USDOD networks with an unclassified tool to communicate.

+On September 26, 2025, the DoD CIO confirmed APAN's decommissioning, with its last operational day on October 28, 2025.
+After 28 years of service, the APAN website was taken offline on October 29, 2025, displaying a closure notice thanking its more than 500,000 global users and encouraging continued collaboration through successor initiatives such as the Unclassified Information Sharing System (UISS) and the Mission Partner Environment (MPE).